-Health Links bring together health care providers in a community to better and more quickly coordinate care for high-needs patients in Ontario.
-Health Links have the flexibility to create their own strategies to deliver integrated health care services to the high-needs population, depending on local conditions.
-Identifying the value these new approaches add to the system, and understanding how this value is achieved is an important question for Ontarians.
+Health Links in Ontario have the flexibility to create their own strategies to deliver integrated health care services to the high needs population, depending on local conditions.
+It is critical to understand what value they may be adding to the system and how this value is being achieved.